 Mark J. Parachini

-Mark went on to attend the University of Missouri-Kansas City School of Law, graduating summa cum laude and receiving a J.D. with emphasis in urban, land use and environmental law.
-During law school, Mark worked as a summer associate for Lathrop Gage.
-He also served as a judicial intern for the Honorable Brian C. Wimes at the U.S. District Court for the Western District of Missouri and as a staff member for the University of Missouri-Kansas City Law Review.
+Mark’s drive for success landed him in law school at the University of Missouri-Kansas City School of Law.
+He graduated summa cum laude with a Juris Doctorate Degree in Law with extra emphasis in urban, land use and environmental law.
+During law school, Mark worked as an associate for Lathrop Gage, served as a judicial intern for the Honorable Brian C. Wimes of the U.S. District Court for the Western District of Missouri, and volunteered as a staff member/writer for the University of Missouri-Kansas City Law Review journal.

 - U.S. District Court for the Eastern District of Missouri